Success Factors of an Effective YouTube Ad Campaign

 Tip #4: Social Proof

-Every good YouTube ad needs at least some social proof.
-One of the easiest and lowest cost to produce ads is a testimonial video using user-generated content.
+Every good YouTube video ad needs at least some social proof.
+One of the easiest and lowest cost ads to produce is a testimonial video using user-generated content.
 At a minimum, showing images of actual customers using the product can be extremely convincing.
-Even social proof like usage stats (1 million happy customers) can be useful in showing people that, “Hey a lot of people are using this product and people love it and it's working for them and maybe that could work for me.”
+And, social proof data like usage stats (1 million happy customers) can be useful in showing people that, “Hey, a lot of people are using this product and people love it and it's working for them and maybe that could work for me.”
 Don’t overlook social proof.
 You can even open with social proof like this awesome example from our friends at BOOM.
-They are a client, so we see behind the scenes for performance and this is a top producing ad for turning cold prospects into paying customers.
+As a top-performing client of ours, they have created and utilized this high-quality ad for turning cold prospects into paying customers.

 Tip #5: Stack the Value

-One of the first places I heard about stacking the value was from a brilliant fellow marketer and friend, Russell Brunson.
-He used stacking the value on webinars to show people how much value they were getting in his offer.
+One of the first places I heard about "stacking the value" was from a brilliant fellow marketer and friend, Russell Brunson.
+He used this concept on webinars to show people how much value they were getting in his offer.
 By the time Russell finishes with a value stack, you’ll think you’re getting the product or program for next to nothing even if it cost a few thousand dollars.

 Stack that value!
 Make your prospect think, “Man, I'd be silly not to take advantage of this product or this offer.”

 Going back to our friends at Groove Life, they have an incredible No BS 94 Year Unlimited Warranty.
 If your ring breaks or snaps or whatever, they will replace it with no questions asked.